 Once you get there, ask for the desk called “šalter za strance” (desk for foreigners).
 They are in charge of residence permits.
 Some police stations may allow you to submit the request via email.

 Step #3 Wait

 When you submit the request to the police, you must wait for their response.
 This can take a few weeks to a few months.
-Every station is different and due to the pandemic, there are delays.

 Once your temporary residence is approved, the police will notify you by phone so make you provide a phone number.
 They usually ask for one, but not always.